An Easy Maintenance Choice

 When in a climate that receives snow, you need to remove the snow off your surfacing regularly.
 If you keep snow, water, and ice off, the playground can be utilized all winter long.

 The lifespan of your wood surfacing is highly dependent on following these few maintenance rules.
 It is not at all uncommon to find a playground with wood surfacing 10 years old, while still providing an excellent surface with the resilient properties it had when new.
-Don't be afraid to purchase top-offs for your wood.
+Don't be afraid to purchase top-offs for your wood and stick to a playground surfacing maintenance schedule.
 Wind, children, compaction, and other factors all cause wood surfacing levels to go down.
 Periodic top-offs will be required.
-Much like the play equipment, the surfacing too requires maintenance to promote a safe, long-lasting product life.
+Much like the play equipment, the surfacing to requires maintenance to promote a safe, long-lasting product life.